Citadels of Transylvania & UNESCO painted monasteries

 *should you travel to Bucharest on a flight that arrives late in the afternoon or evening, the city tour can also be done the next morning

-Overnight in Bucharest, Hotel Capitol**** (5 minutes walk from the Old Town)
+Overnight in Bucharest, Hotel Concorde Old Town****

 After breakfast, depart directly for Transylvania.
 Stop off at Peles Castle, the magnificent 19th-century royal palace.
 The original outfitting of the décor left no stone unturned, and today, it remains exactly as it was: dripping with marble, crystal, and priceless accouterments carved of exotic wood.
 Next, take a short side trip to view the Sinaia monastery, the Romanian Orthodox church that inspired this high resort town’s name.

-Next, discover the picturesque city center of Brasov on a guided walk through the Old Town.
+This morning, you’ll have the chance to discover the picturesque city center of Brasov on a guided walk through the Old Town.
 Explore the vast Black Church and the Old Town square, surrounded by beautifully-preserved medieval houses.
-A visit to the old city walls and fortifications completes your experience; spend the remainder of the day and evening at your leisure, perhaps sipping tea in one of the city’s excellent cafés.
+A visit to the old city walls and fortifications completes your experience.

 Next, press on to Bucovina by way of the heart-stopping Bicaz Gorges.
 The view is truly unbelievable, and you may stop along the way to peruse the local souvenir shops’ offerings.